Shotgun Barrel Insanity: Never Smarten Up a Chump

 recoil, and excessive muzzle rise.

 Hastings Wadlock barrels use “wadlock rifling.”
 Hastings says, “unlike the traditional smoothbore barrel, each barrel is designed with six straight lands and ..005" deep grooves that run the length of the bore.
 This prevents wad and shot charge from spinning, which in turn greatly reduces the number of flyer shots and stray pellets.
 You should see a 7-10% improvement in pattern density.”
-There is no verifiable evidence of that, just like all the other fact-free claims.
+There is no verifiable evidence of that, just like all the other fact-free carnival claims.

 Benelli publishes that “With Crio® System barrels, you get denser patterns with 13.2% more pellets on target.”
 It is such an empty-headed claim that Beretta, owner of Benelli, doesn't bother with it.
 Nor does any reputable shotgun manufacturer.
 Note that Benelli does NOT say, "13.2 % more pellets on target, or your money back."
 It is far easier to blatantly lie when there is no financial downside.

 Don Zutz claimed the Green Dot propellant tightened patterns.
 I've burned more Green Dot in 12 gauges than anything else, it is an excellent propellant, but it does not tighten patterns . . . there is no evidence any propellant does.
 Shotgun barrel brags are constructed to bag more shooters' bank accounts than they are more clays or mallards.
+If only Bernie Madoff had learned to burn Green Dot in a cryogenically treated Wadlock barrel, he could have ruled the world.

 For all of the bloviation about denser patterns, you might think all of these knuckleheads have never heard of a full choke?
 That's exactly how you obtain a denser pattern: use more constriction, not throwing your barrel into a vat of liquid nitrogen.
 Liquid nitrogen is seldom around when you really want it.
+Whatever magic there may be regarding patterns, it remains strictly relegated to the specific shell and the amount of choke constriction.

 Copyright 2022 by Randy Wakeman.
 All rights reserved.